 We kick off our list of the best flight sticks with this premium offering from Logitech designed for use with VR.
 It features an eye-popping 189 customizable controls.
 It features a full six degrees of freedom and an adjustable tensioning system to give you complete control over your aircraft.

 Upgrade your rig: The best gaming PC desktops

 The included twin throttles are smooth and perfect for controlling two engines independently.
 The only downsides (apart from the price) are the size and somewhat awkward placement of some of the buttons.
 This is one of the very best flight sticks you can buy if you can look past that.
-For those on a budget or limited desk space, the Logitech G X52 Pro is also a great option.
+The Logitech G X52 Pro is also a great option for those on a budget or with limited desk space.

 2. Thrustmaster Hotas Warthog

 This is the first of many great Thrustmaster flight sticks to make our list, and it’s the company’s most premium offering.
 Rest assured, you’re more than getting your money’s worth.
 The stick and panel designs are ripped from an authentic A 10C aircraft from the U.S. Air Force (hence the name Warthog).
 When you first get your hands on it, the full metal design and weighted base will make you feel like you’re truly piloting a military-grade aircraft.